-5 Ways Your Skin Tells You Something Is Wrong
+5 Ways Skin Conditions Can Tell You Something Is Wrong

 In people with diabetes, a tan color on the skin can be a signal of a problem with the metabolism of iron.
 A yellowish color to the skin, on the other hand, can be a signal of an insufficiency in the liver and can appear along with a yellow color in the white part of the eyes.